 exposure to viruses and spyware

-lack of a string of text messages that help keep the message in context
+lack of a string of text messages and other communications that help keep the message in context

 use of non-government software and hardware